Medically Reviewed by Zilpah Sheikh, MD on September 29, 2023

 Among its other drawbacks, smoking can make it harder for you to get pregnant.
 And lighting up during pregnancy can raise the likelihood of problems like premature birth, low birth weight, and miscarriage.
 It also puts your baby at risk for sudden infant death syndrome (SIDS).

 Ask your partner to quit, too.
 Secondhand smoke is also dangerous.
-And it may hurt male fertility.
+And it may hurt their fertility as well.

 Stop Drinking